CrimsonTome/sysadmin-workshops/README.md

 ...
 ```

+#### Note for building

+- If you get a successful build and the output slides do no update properly then the following command should work properly:
+  - `pandoc src/raw-slides/slides.md -o output/slides.pdf`

 ## License

 sysadmin-workshops is licensed under the Apache 2.0 license.
 The full license text is included in the [LICENSE](LICENSE.md) file in this repository.
 Tldr legal have a [great summary](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)) of the license if you're interested.